johannschopplich/kirby-headless/README.md

 > ℹ️ At the moment, only image references are resolved.
 If you need to resolve other references, please open an issue.

+## Page Methods

+### `translatedMeta()`

+The `translatedMeta()` method returns an array including the title and URI for the current page in all available languages.
+This is useful for the frontend to build a language switcher.

 ## Advanced

 ### API Builder